Is Your Job Description Chasing Away Top Talent?

 It’s Not Gender Neutral

 While a job description might sound innocent enough, it may still be geared more towards one gender over another.
 For instance, more aggressive sound phrases like “crush it” are more likely to appeal only to men versus women.
 It’s always best to use a balance of words to attract both genders equally.
 A wide variety of studies have shown that women are more sensitive to the phrasing used, which means the right wording helps attract the top talent from both genders.
-Glassdoor provides 10 ways to create more gender neutral job ads along with research to explain why.
+Glassdoor provides 10 ways to create more gender-neutral job ads along with research to explain why.

 The Application Asks Too Many Questions